schonstal/aoc2022/README.md

 # Advent of Code 2022

-I may or may not do them all.
+I am only going to do ones that seem fun, but here's my solutions